 SHOCKING: Comedian Rahul Ramakrishna Was Raped In Childhood

 Rahul Ramakrishna, the young actor has already made a place for himself in the Telugu film industry, with his exceptional performances in the blockbuster movies Ala Vaikunthapurramloo and Arjun Reddy.
-Recently, Rahul Ramakrishna made a shocking revelation through his official Twitter page, which has completely shaken the Kollywood audiences and industry members.
+Recently, Rahul Ramakrishna made a shocking revelation through his official Twitter page, which has completely shaken the Kollywood audiences and the industry members.

 Recently, the comedian revealed that he was raped during his childhood, to the much-shock of his fans and followers.
 'I was raped during childhood.
 I don't know what else to say about my grief, except for this, because this is what I seek to know about myself.
 Everything hurts', Rahul Ramakrishna wrote on his Twitter page.